dkam/datacenter_detector/README.md

 # DatacenterDetector
 The DatacenterDetector gem is no more.
 Below is a simple class to perform the same actions, but using a Redis cache via Kredis.

+The following Ruby class is a slim wrapper around the [IP Address API](https://github.com/NikolaiT/IP-Address-API).

+The number of hits and misses is also tracked.

 # A Working Cache

 ```ruby